Minor seventh

 In music theory, a minor seventh is one of two musical intervals that span seven staff positions.
 It is minor because it is the smaller of the two sevenths, spanning ten semitones.
 The major seventh spans eleven.
-For example, the interval from A_{3} to G_{4} is a minor seventh, as the note G_{4} lies ten semitones above A_{3}, and there are seven staff positions from A_{3} to G_{4}.
+For example, the interval from A_{3} to G_{4} (in scientific pitch notation) is a minor seventh, as the note G_{4} lies ten semitones above A_{3}, and there are seven staff positions from A_{3} to G_{4}.

 Diminished and augmented sevenths span the same number of staff positions, but consist of a different number of semitones (nine and twelve, respectively).

 Use

 Minor seventh intervals rarely feature in melodies (and especially in their openings) but occur more often than major sevenths.
 A well-known example, in part due to its frequent use in theory classes, is found between the first two words of the phrase "There's a place for us" in the song "Somewhere" in West Side Story.
 Another well-known example occurs between the first two notes of the introduction to the main theme music from Star Trek: The Original Series theme.

 The most common occurrence of the minor seventh is built on the root of the prevailing key's dominant triad, producing the all-important dominant seventh chord.

 During the common practice period the minor seventh was prescribed as a dissonance, requiring resolution to a consonance.